 Second, are causal loops impossible, or in some other way objectionable?
 One objection is that causal loops are inexplicable.
 There have been two main kinds of response to this objection.
 One is to agree but deny that this is a problem.
 Lewis (1976, 149) accepts that a loop (as a whole) would be inexplicable—but thinks that this inexplicability (like that of the Big Bang or the decay of a tritium atom) is merely strange, not impossible.
 In a similar vein, Meyer (2012, 263) argues that if someone asked for an explanation of a loop (as a whole), “the blame would fall on the person asking the question, not on our inability to answer it.”
 The second kind of response (Hanley, 2004, §5) is to deny that (all) causal loops are inexplicable.
 A second objection to causal loops, due to Mellor (1998, ch.12), is that in such loops the chances of events would fail to be related to their frequencies in accordance with the law of large numbers.
 Berkovitz (2001) and Dowe (2001) both argue that Mellor’s objection fails to establish the impossibility of causal loops.

-Gödel (1990a)—in which Gödel presents models of Einstein's General Theory of Relativity in which there exist CTC's—can well be regarded as initiating the modern academic literature on time travel, in both philosophy and physics.
-In a companion paper, Gödel discusses the significance of his results for more general issues in the philosophy of time (Gödel, 1990b).
+Gödel (1949 [1990a])—in which Gödel presents models of Einstein’s General Theory of Relativity in which there exist CTC’s—can well be regarded as initiating the modern academic literature on time travel, in both philosophy and physics.
+In a companion paper, Gödel discusses the significance of his results for more general issues in the philosophy of time (Gödel 1949a [1990b]).
 For the following half century, the time travel literature focussed predominantly on objections to the possibility (or probability) of time travel.
-In the last decade or so, however, there has been renewed interest in the connections between time travel and more general issues in the metaphysics of time and change.
+More recently, however, there has been renewed interest in the connections between time travel and more general issues in the metaphysics of time and change.
 We examine some of these in the present section.

 The first thing that we need to do is set up the various metaphysical positions whose relationships with time travel will then be discussed.
 Consider two metaphysical questions: